passas/Cloud-Computing-Applications-and-Services/2.InstallSwap_Docker/README.md

 ## 1.1 Container
 A container it is the most lightweight form of environment in order to run an application in its independent self form [^1].
 A container feeds himself from the host machine (operative system, and hardware) [^1].

 Appart from that, the container context is uniquely known to itself [^2].
-Two containers in the same host, know nothing about each others existence.
+Two containers in the same host, know nothing about each others existence ─ that both are hosted in the same host machine, what's the amount of resource consumption from each other, and their context (as a matter of a CPU OS process).

 ## 1.2 Docker
 <!--## 1.2 Docker <img src="media/docker1.png" width="48">-->